 In China, this would likely lead to questions like, "The curriculum has changed, so what exactly are you teachers doing?"
 Japanese teachers will probably face similar situations.

-Moriguchi: Chinese people have a proactive learning attitude: "If you don't understand something, ask an expert immediately."
+Moriguchi: Chinese people have a proactive learning attitude of "asking experts immediately when they don't understand something."
 I think Japanese people are perhaps too reserved.

 Chinese students will forcefully ask questions regardless of the lesson flow, and they get frustrated if they can't get an answer.
 When they have something to say, they come at you full force.
 We get drawn into that competitive dynamic too, so teaching becomes a serious contest.